-Swiss health insurance provider Helsana provides several versions of its Dentaplus dental insurance, with its “Light option” covering 75% of dental costs but only up to a maximum benefit of CHF 300 per year and its highest-end “Gold option” covering 75% of costs up to a maximum sum insured of CHF 3000 every year.
+Swiss health insurance provider Helsana provides several versions of its Dentaplus dental insurance, with its “Light option” covering 75% of dental costs but only up to a maximum benefit of 300 francs per year and its highest-end “Gold option” covering 75% of costs up to a maximum sum insured of 3000 francs every year.

 Dental insurance policies from CSS start at 50% coverage capped at 1000 francs per year, which is almost identical to the dental coverage you get with its Balance and Premium outpatient insurance policies, but without the 18-year-old age limit.
-Higher coverage from CSS is provided by its 75% coverage policies, which extend coverage caps to CHF 2000, 3000 or 5000 per calendar year (a medical exam is required for the CHF 3000 and CHF 5000 options).
+Higher coverage from CSS is provided by its 75% coverage policies, which extend coverage caps to 2000, 3000 or 5000 francs per calendar year (a medical exam is required for the 3000-franc and 5000-franc options).

 The Dentaire Plus policy from Groupe Mutuel (available to those 60 years old or younger) covers 75% of dental, orthopedic and laboratory costs up to caps of 1000, 3000 or 15,000 francs per year, depending on the policy you choose.

 In some cases, getting dental insurance from your health insurance provider can make sense because some insurers offer multiple policy discounts.
 For example, CSS offers a discount when you combine a dental insurance policy with your supplementary health insurance policy.